-In May 2016, we shifted to a new house.
+In May 2019, we shifted to a new house.
 My elder daughter Isha was pretty excited as she was getting her own room.
 And I was her ‘go to’ guy for room decor.

 I know what you are thinking.
 ‘Impossible demands’, right?

-But when Isha asks me to ‘jump’, my only question is… ‘how high?’
+But when Isha asks me to ‘jump’, my only question is… ‘How high?’

-Before I start describing the project we undertook, I need to fill you in, on a little background.
+Before I start describing the project we undertook, I need to fill you in on a bit of background.
 It will help you understand where I got my inspiration for Isha’s wall decor.

-I found my girl of 14, jumping off planes and skydiving from a height of 10000 feet on one day, and bungeeing off from the world’s tallest bridge on the next.
-And if this was not enough, she went scuba diving with sharks, off the coast of Cape Town.
-She also zip-lined into thin air between lofty mountain peaks and burrowed beneath thousands of feet of hard rock, in the Cango caves.
-Isha was flush with excitement with all these achievements.
-She also became a YouTube star of sorts in her school.
-Check out her skydiving video at the bottom of this page.
-Make sure you see what happens at 3:15 on the video timeline.
+I found my girl of 14 jumping off planes and skydiving from a height of 10000 feet on one day and bungee jumping off the world’s tallest bridge on the next.
+She zip-lined into thin air between lofty mountain peaks and burrowed beneath thousands of feet of hard rock in the Cango Caves.
+And if this was not enough, she went scuba diving with sharks off the coast of Cape Town.

 I came across this shop selling some very funky looking signs.
-As you can see from the images below, the letters have been twisted into artistic shapes, to convey an emotion or idea.
+As you can see from the images below, the letters have been twisted into artistic shapes.
+And these shapes convey an emotion or an idea.
 I now knew what I had to do, to decorate the wall in Isha’s room.

 Mission ‘3D Alphabet Wall Decor’ was ON!